MuhammadAli-ai/pokemon-react-app/README.md

 Incorporate React Styled Components and include some animation as the website is fairly static.

+Perhaps incorporate Tailwind to make it more aesthetically pleasing.

 Make the Heading more aesthetic and a background with more color.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).